 Orchids like some humidity, but they’re also prone to growing bacteria and mold on their leaves when there’s too much moisture in the air.
 Combine high humidity with high temperatures, and you’ll see your orchid quickly yellowing and losing leaves.

-The problem is that indoor humidity levels vary from day to day and can change rapidly.
+The problem is that indoor humidity levels vary daily and can change rapidly.
 You might set up a humidifier in the morning of a dry day and find your orchids far too humid by the evening.

 Sensors that track the ambient humidity level and adjust humidifiers or passive methods like water trays often work better than constant humidification.
 Most orchids need 40% to 70% humidity, but this varies by the species.

 As epiphytes, most orchid species nestle in the trunks and roots of trees to keep their roots relatively dry.
 Adding a little too much water to your orchid’s pot can smother the roots and cause immediate yellowing of leaves within a few hours to days (and may also lead to common orchid plant pests, bugs, and diseases).

 You may notice leaf growth slow and stop first, or the yellow color may be the first sign of trouble.
-Save overwatered orchids by removing the growing medium and trim away any black and softened roots.
+Save overwatered orchids by removing the growing medium and trimming away any black and softened roots.
 Using a fast-draining pot with a loose soil medium made for orchids and cacti is essential to preventing this common cause of yellowing.

-If you’re too afraid to water your orchid when it needs it, you’ll notice leaves getting soft and yellowing (we generally recommend not watering orchids with ice cubes).
+If you’re too afraid to water your orchid when needed, you’ll notice leaves getting soft and yellowing (we generally recommend not watering orchids with ice cubes).
 They’ll wrinkle, dry up, and the entire stem may wilt or soften.
 Orchids won’t recover immediately from underwatering, so don’t give up if the plant loses most or all of its leaves before recovering.
-Make sure the humidity level stays steady and high during a re-watering phase to ensure the plant isn’t losing most of its water out into the air.
+Ensure the humidity level stays steady and high during a re-watering phase to ensure the plant isn’t losing most of its water out into the air.